qkfang/lego-robot-ai/cosmosdb/doc-v2/chatgpt/lego-sp-function.md

 Right button next to the power button on the SPIKE Prime hub

+# light module
-# from hub import light
+from hub import light

 ## light.color(light: int, color: int) -> None
 Change the color of a light on the hub.
 ## hub.light Constants